University Graduate & Undergraduate Prizes

 - The competition is open to Canadian residents

 - Include a cover sheet with name, mailing address, phone number, e-mail address, and age.
-High school students include school and grade.
 Post-secondary students, include school and major.
 Do not include identifying information in the document or in the references.

 - Format and layout: printed on one side only, on white paper, pages numbered, with black font size 11 points or larger.

 - Entries will be accepted in English and French.

-- If using references from academic sources, then the complete reference must be included.
+- If using references from academic sources, the complete reference must be included.
 Any academically acceptable referencing style may be used.